-In addition to the general business experience of each member of the Audit Committee, the relevant education and experience of each member of MFC's Audit Committee in 2019 is as follows: Sheila Fraser holds a B. Comm from McGill University and is a Chartered Professional Accountant.
+In addition to the general business experience of each member of the Audit Committee, the relevant education and experience of each member of MFC's Audit Committee in 2020 is as follows: Sheila Fraser holds a B. Comm from McGill University and is a Fellow of Chartered Professional Accountants.
 Ms. Fraser is a former partner at Ernst & Young LLP and former Auditor General of Canada.
-Rona Ambrose holds a BA from the University of Victoria and an MA from the University of Alberta.
-Ms. Ambrose is the former Vice-Chair of the Treasury Board.
-Guy Bainbridge is a member of the Institute of Chartered Accountants of England and Wales and holds an MA from the University of Cambridge.
+Guy Bainbridge is a member of the Institute of Chartered Accountants in England and Wales and holds an MA from the University of Cambridge.
 Mr. Bainbridge is a former partner of KPMG LLP.
 Joseph Caron holds a BA from the University of Ottawa and is the former Principal & Founder of Joseph Caron Incorporated.
-John Palmer holds a BA from the University of British Columbia, is a Chartered Professional Accountant and is the former Deputy Chairman and Managing Partner of KPMG LLP (Canada) and the former Superintendent of OSFI.
+Ms. Dabarno holds a Class II Diploma from McGill University and is a Fellow of Chartered Professional Accountants.
 Andrea Rosen holds a BA from Yale University, an LLB from Osgoode Hall Law School and an MBA from the Schulich School of Business at York University.
 Ms. Rosen previously served as Vice Chair of TD Bank Financial Group and as President of TD Canada Trust.